 My shakuhachi journey

-I bought some simple sideways bamboo flutes, one of which was a very large base with four finger-holes tuned to the minor pentatonic scale, the same as the shakuhachi.
+I bought some simple sideways/transverse bamboo flutes from a well known maker.
+One of which was a very large base “D3” flute with four finger-holes tuned to the minor pentatonic scale which is the same as the shakuhachi.
 I really fell in love with this particular flute and felt deeply that flutes were the instrument for me.
-I was around 17 years old at the time and little did I know that I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.
+I was around 16 years old at the time and little did I know that I would spend the years to come completely immersed in bamboo flutes, specifically the shakuhachi.

 If you would like further guidance I invite you to contact me at email@example.com and I look forward to hearing from you.
 Jon~

-In 2010 I met with Jim Mortensen who has identified possibly the largest concentration of old, established Japanese madake groves in America.
+In 2010 I met with Jim Mortensen (pictured right) who has identified possibly the largest concentration of old, established Japanese madake groves in America.
 Jim does not grow much madake at his nursery, probably because there is so much in the area.
-The “Alabama groves” are where I harvested most all of my Japanese madake.

 In 2011 I met with Keiji Oshima in Hendersonville, North Carolina.
 Mr. Oshima and his wife Stephanie have been growing madake and other bamboo species in the mountains there for over 30 years.